tokenized/tokenized-sdk-example-react/README.md

 ### @tokenized/sdk-react-private.useFilteredBalances ⇒ [<code>UseQueryResult</code>](#external_react-query.UseQueryResult)

-**`React Query hook`** Filtered and sorted list of the quantities (balances) of assets and liabilities in a specified vault.
+**`React Query hook`** Filtered and sorted list of the quantities (balances) of instruments and liabilities in a specified vault.
 While the hook is mounted, balances will be refreshed automatically **every 60 seconds**.

 See https://react-query.tanstack.com/guides/queries for general information about using a React Query `UseQueryResults` object.
-Once loaded, the `data` property will contain an array of objects, one for each asset balance.
-Each object describes a selection of relevant quantities for the particular asset:
+Once loaded, the `data` property will contain an array of objects, one for each instrument balance.
+Each object describes a selection of relevant quantities for the particular
+instrument:

-- `balance`: Quantity of the asset held in this vault
+- `balance`: Quantity of the instrument held in this vault
 - `available`: Quantity of balance available to use in transfers
 - `reserved`: Quantity of balance reserved for pending transactions
-- `authorizedQuantity`: Total quantity of asset in existence
+- `authorizedQuantity`: Total quantity of instrument in existence
-- `unitValue`: The value of one “unit” of the asset
+- `unitValue`: The value of one “unit” of the instrument
-- `issuedLiability`: For the entity’s own assets: the quantity issued to others
+- `issuedLiability`: For the entity’s own instruments: the quantity issued to others
-- `value`: The quantity of the asset issued to this vault
+- `value`: The quantity of the instrument issued to this vault

 Every quantity provides the necessary information to format the number in a variety of different ways, depending on your requirements:

-- `tokens`: the quantity in the natural units of the asset – “48 coupons”.
+- `tokens`: the quantity in the natural units of the instrument – “48 coupons”.
-- `assetCurrency`: the value of the assets in their own currencies, if specified – “$59,184.00”.
+- `instrumentCurrency`: the value of the instruments in their own currencies, if specified – “$59,184.00”.
-- `displayCurrency`: the value of the assets converted to the user’s selected display currency (the currency can be overridden in the `filterOptions` argument) – “£41,737.68”.
+- `displayCurrency`: the value of the instruments converted to the user’s selected display currency (the currency can be overridden in the `filterOptions` argument) – “£41,737.68”.

 For the currency quantitiesimport `NumberFormatOptions` objects are provided that can be passed directly (or with your own modifications) to